-The wrist is the location at which the two forearm bones — the ulna and radius — make contact with the various carpal bones of the hand.
+A broken wrist is a major inconvenience.
+This joint is the location at which the two forearm bones — the ulna and radius — make contact with the various carpal bones of the hand.
 A break or fracture is caused by a large fall or excessive force against the bone.
 It is most common in the wrist end of the radius and occurs less often in the ulna and the scaphoid of the carpal bones.

-Start of Physical Therapy
+Benefits of Therapy

-The wrist joint operates like a hinge, and the most common exercise, known as an extension/flexion, involves bending the wrist up and down on that hinge.
+The wrist joint operates like a hinge, and the most common wrist physical therapy exercise, known as an extension/flexion, involves bending the wrist up and down on that hinge.
 As healing develops, you can perform this exercise with a weight in hand to further strengthen the muscles.
 The wrist also has a limited movement side to side, which is known as a wrist deviation.

+Wrist fracture healing time varies by individual.
 Therapy is usually completed once you have achieved a full restoration of mobility and strength, after which time you can continue a regular exercise routine on your own.
 It may take as long as a year to fully recover from a wrist fracture.
 However, the precise duration of the therapy depends on the extent of the injury, the kind of treatment received and your body's response to the treatment.

 Rehabilitation may be delayed from persistent stiffness, nerve or blood vessel damage, and osteoarthritis, which is either caused by fractures that extend into the joint or a pre-existing problem.
 Residual wrist problems can be permanent.